Click on the images to enlarge them!

 Winged Horses Design

 Shown above are the three motifs I chose from Dillmont's book.
 As you can see, the motif in the centre with the winged horses is the largest of them.
-That's why I wanted to put it the middle of the sampler, with the first motif (the winged dogs to the left) above and the third (the dolphins to the right) below.
+That's why I wanted to put it the middle of the sampler, with the first motif (the winged dogs) above and the third (the dolphins) below.
 I wanted the horses to be placed with their symmetry axis exactly in the centre of the width of the whole sampler, so that the edges to the left and the right would mark the width of the other two motifs as well as of the whole sampler.
 The other two motifs, the dogs and the dolphins, had to be placed with their respective symmetry axis exactly on the symmetry axis of the central motif, the horses.
 In the end, I wanted the arrangement to look as follows:

 Just imagine the bottommost motif with the dolphins expanded to the right and left to match the margins, and adapted to the shape of a border.